shopsys/shopsys/UPGRADE.md

 ### [shopsys/product-feed-zbozi]
 - move creation of data objects into factories
 - already existing data object factories changed their signatures

-### [shopsys/microservice-product-search]
-- a new experimental microservice was added to the Shopsys Framework
-- it needs to be [installed and run](/docs/installation/installation-using-docker-application-setup.md) (and [configured if installed natively](/docs/installation/native-installation.md)) for the product search to work

 ## [From 7.0.0-alpha2 to 7.0.0-alpha3]